Lipen/discrete-math-course/typst/hw3.typ

 #block(sticky: true)[*Part (c): Optimization*]

-+ Identify all redundant gates.
++ Identify all redundant gates that can be removed without changing the circuit's functionality.
-+ Draw the simplified circuit.
++ Draw the simplified circuit with redundant gates eliminated.
-+ Verify identical outputs for all 8 inputs.

 #block(sticky: true)[*Part (d): Timing Analysis*]

+The _delay_ of a gate is the time between input change and output stabilization.
+The _critical path_ is the longest path from any input to any output, determining the circuit's maximum operating frequency.

-+ Compute maximum delay to each output (assume unit delay per gate).
++ Compute the maximum delay from inputs to each output, assuming unit delay per gate.
+  #footnote[
+    In reality, gate delays vary based on fan-in (number of inputs), fan-out (load), and implementation technology.
+    NAND and NOR gates are typically faster than AND and OR gates.
+  ]
 + Identify the critical path for each output.